Intelligence Factory

 AI Use Overview:

-The company trains robot manipulation models on multimodal human demos, with force and tactile signals as the possible edge over video-only robot learning.
+The company trains robot manipulation models on multimodal human demonstrations, with force and tactile signals as the candidate edge over video-only robot learning that the rest of the field is relying on.